Who is this course for?

 This weekend course has been created especially to bring all the key electrical courses together in a weekend format to give you the qualifications, knowledge, skills and competency required to become a Domestic Installer.
 The courses will also give you the knowledge to ensure that your work meets current building and wiring regulations.

 If you’re new to the trade and don’t have many tool skills, we suggest adding on our unique Experience Course, where you will be able to put your skills to use in realistic scenarios within our three mock flats.

 This course will consist of a combination of in person, hands on practical training at the weekend and online, at home learning.
 When purchasing the course you will gain instant access to the online element of the course.
 You will also be sent a link to book your preferred dates for the in centre training days.
 Read more about how to book your dates here.

-EC4U Domestic Electrician Weekend Course contains the following electrical training courses:
+EC4U Domestic Installer Weekend Course contains the following electrical training courses:

 Key Stage Electrician Weekend Course – (Duration 4 Days in centre)

 Whether you are looking to pursue a career as an electrician, combine electrical work with an existing trade or wanting to undertake your own renovations at home this course was designed for anyone with little or no electrical experience.
 You will be shown how to install a variety of electrical circuits and give you the essential skills and knowledge to complete the rest of our Domestic Electrician Weekend Course.

 Inspection and Testing City & Guilds 2392 – (Duration 4 Days in centre)